instantlinux/docker-tools/images/dovecot/README.md

 ```
 doveadm auth login <user>
 ```
-If using openldap, turn on log setting `BER` to view raw packet contents as you troubleshoot login from dovecot.
+If using openldap, turn on openldap's log setting `BER` to view raw packet contents as you troubleshoot login from dovecot.

 ### Variables